LeoTsui/CS259D_Notes_HW/notes/Cantina.md

 ## Data Source

 * English language sites
-* Lhishing URLs
+* Phishing URLs
     * PhishTank.com
 * Legitimate URLs
-    * 3Sharp’s study of anti-phishing toolbars
+    * 3Sharp's study of anti-phishing toolbars
     * Select the login pages of 35 sites that are often attacked by phishers
     * Select the 35 top pages from Alexa Web Search
     * Select 30 random pages from random.yahoo.com/fast/ryl